LinTan-CSU/DeepMIR/README.md

 </div>

 # DeepMIR
 This are some codes for the paper DeepMIR: a versatile and accurate component identification method for high-throughput mid-infrared spectra.
 We developed a method named Deep learning-based library search method for Mid-infrared spectroscopy (DeepMIR).
-Other methods for comparsion in the paper are also presented.
+Other methods for comparison in the paper are also presented.
 Organic solvents datasets are public for an example application.
 # Requirements
 Before running codes in your own computer, make sure you have established an environment required by this project.
 ## Create a Conda environment